22 October 2024

 If you have a square piano by 'Longman & Broderip' (for example) and it is in good order, you may be tempted to select one of Joseph Haydn's sonatas.
 Many people do.
 And of course, it will sound very well.
 But I found nothing of this sort in Miss Bassett's collection.
 Her music was offered as Lot 758 at Chorley's Auction Room last week.

-It is no hardship for me to visit their saleroom, just a few miles from Cheltenham, in the monks' former workshops at Prinknash Abbey.
-Thirty years ago the brothers used to make and sell a distinctive type of pottery, silver-grey in colour, avidly bought by visitors.
-But now, their numbers are reduced, and their beautiful grounds, given to them by a well-wisher, are not so well maintained.
-Visitors are welcome to wander in the Old Monastery Garden, where a crystal stream trickles rather musically down the hillside.
-Or, if you are feeling energetic, there's an inviting walk uphill through the trees to the monastery chapel.
+It is no hardship for me to visit their saleroom, just a few miles from Cheltenham, found in the monks' former workshops at Prinknash Abbey.
+Thirty years ago the brothers used to make and sell a distinctive type of pottery, silver-grey in colour, popular with visitors to their shop.
+But now, their numbers are declining, and their beautiful grounds, given by a well-wisher, are not so well maintained.
+Visitors are welcome to wander in the Old Monastery Garden, where a lovely stream trickles rather musically down the hillside.
+Or, if you are feeling energetic, there's an inviting walk uphill through the woods to the monastery chapel.
 On a sunny day it is very beautiful.
-I often find others there who appreciate the peace, and tranquility, making their way to the chapel.
+I often find others there who appreciate the peace, and tranquility, making their way to this haven of holiness.

 For some time now auctioneers Chorley's have been disposing of property that belonged to the Strickland family of Gloucester – portraits, furniture, and books.
 This month they had a bound collection of music that bears the signature of Julia Strickland (circa 1830 I'd guess).
-But the collection was begun much earlier, about 1770, and the young lady who began it was, like many young people, practicing her handwriting on a spare leaf near the beginning.
-Miss Bassett, Crofton Hall, Wakefield, she writes in her most polished hand.
+But I see the collection was begun much earlier, about 1770, and the young lady who began it was, like many young people, practicing her handwriting on a spare leaf near the beginning.
+Miss Bassett, Crofton Hall, Wakefield, is written in the most polished hand.
 Also Dear Mama, in a much less elegant style.

-Her music, at least within this volume, is composed entirely of songs, which I think we may imagine she sang herself.
-On the title page of each you may read the name of many famous singers of the day: Tenducci, Rauzinni and Signora Storace.
+Her music, at least within this volume, is composed entirely of songs, which I think we may imagine Miss Bassett sang herself.
+On the title pages you may read the name of many famous singers of the day: Tenducci, Rauzinni and Signora Storace.

 Crofton Hall is no more.
 But a little search on the Internet reveals what it looked like.
-There is a very informative list of the book's contents on the auction website including 'The Dying Negro', a popular purchase around 1790, printed by Longman & Broderip in aid of the funds for the Abolitionist Movement, the anti-slavery cause lead by William Wilberforce, MP.
+There is a useful list of the book's contents on Chorley's auction website, including 'The Dying Negro', a popular purchase around 1790, printed by Longman & Broderip in aid of the funds for the Abolitionist Movement, the anti-slavery cause led by William Wilberforce, MP.

-And, on a lighter note, you mave have heard the lugubrious arrangement of Tom Bowling sung every year at the 'Last Night of the Proms'.
+On a lighter note, you may have heard the lugubrious arrangement of Tom Bowling sung every year at the 'Last Night of the Proms'.
 Here in Miss Bassett's collection is the original, composed and published by Charles Dibden, along with several other pieces by him.

 Haydn sonatas?
-They may sound excellent on a Longman & Broderip piano, but that's not what most people were playing, and hearing.
+Well, they may sound excellent on a Longman & Broderip piano, but that's not what most people were playing, and hearing.

 18 March 2024